microsoft/vscode-docs/docs/remote/containers-advanced.md

 **Docker Compose**:

-The steps are identical for Docker Compose, but the volume mount configuration is placed in a different file.
+While vscode-remote-try-node does not use Docker Compose, the steps are similar, but the volume mount configuration is placed in a different file.

 1. In your Docker Compose file (or an [extended one](/docs/remote/containers.md#extending-your-docker-compose-file-for-development)), add a named local volume mount to the `node_modules` sub-folder for the appropriate service(s).
 For example: